cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 Single-key analyses of different cipher modes typically concentrate on the advantage that an attacker might gain through the mode itself.
 These analyses assume that the underlying cipher is an ideal PRP or PRF, and we make the same assumptions here.
-But even an ideal PRP or PRF can be attacked through exchaustive key search (in the key length, `k`) given sufficient resources.
+But even an ideal PRP or PRF can be attacked through exhaustive key search (in the key length, `k`) given sufficient resources.

 An attacker that is able to deploy sufficient offline resources (`o`) can